 - Basket Cuts (August 7) (Teams covered: Bellarmine, Notre Dame women, South Dakota State women)

 This seven-part series is designed to appeal to coaches, players, and fans in an attempt to make each component of an offense understandable, with obvious paths forward and ideas to spark something new in a team’s offense.
 I sincerely think that the non-Division 1 schools featured in this series deserve recognition on the level of larger schools.
-This series is something I’ve dreamed of doing for three years, and I’m incredibly excited to share my dream with the world.
+This series is something I dreamed of doing for three years, and it has been incredibly exciting to share my dream with the world.

 Each installment includes a link to notes or quotes I didn’t have space to use.
 This will also include each GIF/video clip I created, plus links to each team’s games for additional context and individual usage.
 (If you’re a coach who doesn’t want your team’s games included, just email email@example.com and I’ll remove them without issue.)